-- Medications for diabetes (Antidiabetes drugs) interacts with LYCIUM
+- Medications for diabetes (Antidiabetes drugs) interacts with GOJI

 Lycium bark might decrease blood sugar.
 Diabetes medications are also used to lower blood sugar.
 Taking lycium bark along with diabetes medications might cause your blood sugar to go too low.
 Monitor your blood sugar closely.
 The dose of your diabetes medication might need to be changed.